-Marianne Engelman Lado, Visiting Professor at Vermont Law School
+Marianne Engelman Lado, Visiting Professor at Vermont Law School (she/her)

 Marianne leads Vermont Law School and Yale School of Public Health’s Environmental Justice Clinics.
 She previously served as senior partner and Chair of the Environmental Health Practice Group at Earthjustice, focusing on toxics, pesticides, waste, the health impacts of industrial agriculture, civil rights enforcement, and the effects of environmental contamination on vulnerable and overburdened populations.

-The Partner Organizations
+Meet Our Partner Organizations

-The Vermont chapter of the Toxics Action Center has engaged with 100+ community groups facing pollution threats in their neighborhoods throughout Vermont over its 18-year history in the state, including lending community support to North Bennington Neighbors fighting PFAS water poisoning.
+The Vermont chapter of Toxics Action Center has engaged with 100+ community groups facing pollution threats in their neighborhoods throughout Vermont over its 18-year history in the state, including lending community support to North Bennington Neighbors fighting PFAS water poisoning.
 This work led to an agreement between the state and the local company to provide water to many of the affected residents.